How to add smiley and other emoji icons to the WordPress comment box?Naiba added them via code many years ago, but now, after getting into

 Download LinkWordPress Aru Emoji Plugin

 wp-alu is a plugin made by a Chinese developer.
 Download it from GitHub and upload it to use.
-It has no settings interface.
-If your Theme uses the comment_form, it works directly; if not, insert the code to call it yourself.
+There is no settings interface.
+If your theme uses the comment_form form, it works directly.
+If not, you need to insert code to call it yourself.

 Similarly, you can consider replacing the image content yourself.